 Jessica Wright, Co-Founder of Gather + Getaway

-"I never leave home without my QuietComfort noise cancelling Bose earbuds," Wright says.
+"I never leave home without my QuietComfort noise-canceling Bose earbuds," Wright says.
 "The minute I get on the plane, I pop these in and turn on a movie or listen to a podcast.
 All of my surrounding noise drowns out, and I almost instantly fall asleep."

-"There are always a few of my favorite essential face wipes by Ursa Major in my carry-on," she adds.
+"You can always find a few of my favorite essential face wipes by Ursa Major in my carry-on," she adds.
 "I find that if you can elevate the flight experience with a little pampering, you don't feel so bad after the flight.
-These face wipes are perfect for a one-time use that requires no water to rinse off your face."
+These face wipes are perfect for one-time use that requires no water to rinse off your face."

 "My current favorite boost at the end of a flight is the Arrive Revived essential oil blend by Saje," she notes.
 "It smells so good and gets me mentally set for the chaos of arrival—I always have one of these with me!"